shafferma08/trivia-game/overview.md

 - `index.html`: This is the HTML file that structures the webpage.
 - `style.css`: This is the CSS file that styles the webpage.
 - `main.js`: This is the main JavaScript file that provides functionality to the webpage.
-This is likely where the bulk of the trivia game logic is implemented.
+This is where the bulk of the trivia game logic is implemented.
-- `users.json`: This is likely a JSON file that contains data about the users.
+- `users.json`: This is a JSON file that contains data about the users.
-- `modal.js`: This JavaScript file likely handles the functionality of a modal (a type of dialog box/pop-up) on the webpage.
+- `modal.js`: This JavaScript file handles the functionality of a modal (a type of dialog box/pop-up) on the webpage.
-- `questions.json`: This is likely a JSON file that contains the trivia questions.
+- `questions.json`: This is a JSON file that contains the trivia questions.
-- `assets`: This is likely a directory containing various media files used on the webpage.
+- `assets`: This is a directory containing various media files used on the webpage.

-Let's read the `main.js` file, as you mentioned wanting to understand the JavaScript code.
+## main.js

-Alright, the JavaScript code for the trivia game is quite extensive and well-structured.
 Here's a high-level overview of what the code does:

 1. Imports the JSON files which contain the questions and users.